Skip to main content

 Why Choose a Career in Organizational Leadership?

-Deborah Gogliettino with the text Deborah Gogliettino “If your goal is to influence people and impact the organization at the highest level possible, then you want to learn about organizational leadership,” said Deborah Gogliettino, associate dean of business programs at SNHU.
+“If your goal is to influence people and impact the organization at the highest level possible, then you want to learn about organizational leadership,” said Deborah Gogliettino, an associate dean of business programs at SNHU with 25 years of experience in human resources leadership.

 Matthews agreed.
 “A person with a degree in organizational leadership can be expected to fill a management or leadership role in an organization that has to constantly be prepared for change,” he said.
 “These roles may be in human resources or more supervisory positions that are industry-specific.
 The good thing about OL is that it’s needed for all types of organizations.”

-As a result, it’s possible for organizational leaders “to work in places that fit who they are in terms of their core values,” said Gogliettino.
+As a result, it’s possible for organizational leaders to find workplaces that align with their values, according to Gogliettino.

-Christopher McGinnis with the text Christopher McGinnis"After being passed over for leadership positions, I decided I needed to improve my marketability and increase my chances of advancement." said Christopher McGinnis '23G.
+"After being passed over for leadership positions, I decided I needed to improve my marketability and increase my chances of advancement," said Christopher McGinnis '23G.

 That's when he decided to earn his master's in organizational leadership from SNHU.